Updated September 3, 2024 --

 Event & Course Info

 As riders embark on their chosen distance – 27, 52, or 74 miles – they are met with a seamless blend of professionalism and camaraderie at Tour of the Catskills.
 From professional mechanical and SAG support to motorcycle assistance and police support at select intersections, every detail is meticulously arranged to ensure a smooth and safe ride.
-Things kick off at 9 am with the 74-mile riders and wrap up in the afternoon for the post-tour after-party at Last Chance Antiques and Cafe.
+Things kick off at 9 am with the 74-mile riders and wrap up for the post-tour after-party at Last Chance Antiques and Cafe in the afternoon.

-The 52-mile course features 3,750 feet of climbing, and while it may be a shorter distance, it doesn’t lack excitement.
+The 52-mile course features 3,750 feet of climbing, and while it may be a shorter distance, it doesn't lack excitement.
 Cyclists will encounter a maximum gradient of 18%, testing their mettle as they ascend and descend the Catskill landscapes.
-With two aid stations and rest stops along the way, riders can catch their breath and revel in the spectacular views.
+With two aid stations and rest stops, riders can catch their breath and revel in the spectacular views.

 This one-day gran fondo promises an exhilarating weekend of cycling that combines the thrill of a challenging course with the unparalleled beauty of the Catskill Mountains.